-Perception vs. Reality in Business Resiliency
+Perception vs. reality in business resiliency

 Some organizations see long periods of uninterrupted business operations that allow them to consistently achieve their business objectives.
-While this is undoubtedly the goal of all business leaders, a “resiliency perception gap” (or the gap between executives’ perceptions of the effectiveness of their resiliency strategies and how successful these plans actually are at protecting against application outages or downtime) can lead to a false sense of security for organizations of all sizes and standings.
+While this is undoubtedly the goal of all business leaders, a “resiliency perception gap” (or the gap between executives’ perceptions of the effectiveness of their resiliency strategies and how successful these business continuity plans (BCP) actually are at protecting against application outages or downtime) can lead to a false sense of security for organizations of all sizes and standings.

 A Forbes Insights report published today, sponsored by IBM, indicates that IT executives around the world are still struggling to find the necessary desire and means to combat the flaws within their businesses.
 Several key statistics show that resiliency experts are needed now more than ever to change the perception gap and deliver simpler solutions:

-- Another quarter of executives don’t even consider it essential to cover 100 percent of their critical applications.
+- Another quarter of executives don’t even consider it essential to cover 100 percent of their critical business applications.

-- More than two-thirds of respondents say their biggest application recovery challenge arises from complexity and the many interdependencies created when end-to-end business processes span multiple departments, applications and hybrid IT environments.
+- More than two-thirds of respondents say their biggest application recovery challenge arises from complexity and the many interdependencies created when end-to-end business processes span multiple departments, business applications and hybrid IT environments.

 - Fifty-eight percent of enterprises go almost a year — and sometimes longer — between tests of their continuity and DR plans.